 The Virtual Learning Academy Charter School (VLACS) is a virtual school which offers students in New Hampshire the opportunity to take courses online free of cost.
 TRHS students who complete courses through VLACS can have the credit and grade they have earned count towards graduation and their cumulative GPA.

 Students who would like to learn more about VLACS courses should visit the VLACS website.

-Students who wish to pursue an online course must meet with their guidance counselor and complete the Online Course Approval Form receive approval prior to beginning the course.
+Students who wish to pursue an online course must meet with their school counselor and complete the Online Course Approval Form receive approval prior to beginning the course.